Chandru-21/AWS_CI-CD/README.md

-## CI/CD through AWS ECR and AWS EKS
+## Implementing Continuous Integration and Continuous Deployment(CI/CD) with GitHub Actions on AWS ECR and ECS

 #### Project Description: